coo990/coo990/README.md

 <h1 align="center">Hi 👋, I'm Chuka</h1>
-I am a recent bootcamp graduate from [Makers Academy](https://makers.tech/) based in London, I knew I wanted to be a developer from a young age due to my passion for technology and my want to solve real-world issues.
+I am a recent bootcamp graduate from Makers Academy based in London, I knew I wanted to be a developer from a young age due to my passion for technology and my want to solve real-world issues.
 I am a dedicated, enthusiastic and career-driven individual, who is always eager to learn and take on new challenges.

-I pride myself on my soft skills of attention to detail, teamwork and communication after previously working in sales for start-up companies for the past four years, and now I’m looking to use my transferrable skills in my career as a Software Developer.
+<br>I pride myself on my soft skills of attention to detail, teamwork and communication
+after previously working in sales for start-up companies for the past four years, and now I’m looking to use my transferrable skills in my career as a Software Developer.

 ### Blogs posts